Is this program right for you?

 Spanish language courses:

-All students participate in an Intensive Spanish language program during the first week of the program and then a Spanish class which lasts all semester long.
+All students participate in an Intensive Spanish language program during the first week of the program during orientation.
+Students who are not already at an intermediate level of Spanish continue with a Spanish class which lasts all semester long.
 The intensive language program is available at all levels.

-Intensive Beginning Spanish I (SPAN-136-001S; 4 credits) The elements of Spanish grammar, vocabulary, and pronunciation.
+Intensive Beginning Spanish I (SPAN-136-001; 4 credits) The elements of Spanish grammar, vocabulary, and pronunciation.
 This course is equivalent to SPAN 152 offered on campus at AU.

 Students with high-level Spanish proficiency will have the option of an internship.
 The practical experience will provide an excellent opportunity to examine the work environment in Spain and to learn more about the professional sector in a given field first-hand.
 Students work with on-site staff who help identify internship placements and schedule interviews for students.
 Internships are available in a wide variety of disciplines including but not limited to the arts, non-profits, local NGO's, teaching English, public relations, media, international relations, etc. Students who wish to receive credits towards a Spanish Major or Minor for internship courses must take the course on a pass/fail basis.
 Please contact the Spanish department for more information.
 Previous internship sites have been (note not all sites are available each term and this is certainly not a full list of all options!):

 Only in Madrid can you stroll through the lovely Retiro Park and enjoy the jugglers and mimes, treat yourself to "tapas" while taking in the exquisite design of the old Plaza Mayor, or view the paintings of Goya, Velasquez, and El Greco at the Prado Museum.
 Also Madrid's fabulous public transportation system makes conquering this exciting city easy!